plasticuproject/notibit/README.md

+#BROKEN DUE TO REVAMP OF OF THE BITMAIN WEBSITE
+This repository is no longer maintained.

-# NOTIBIT: Bitmain Website Notification
+## NOTIBIT: Bitmain Website Notification

 ## Overview

 This application will check the Bitmain website for availability to purchase Antminer miners, and then notify SMS subscribers and post on the twitter account when the miner is available.
-It is convoluted and doesn't serve much of a purpose.
 It has only been tested with Python 3.6 on Ubuntu 17.10 with an Android phone.

 ## Installation